AlastairTaft/mssql-helper/readme.md

 ### client.executeQuery(context, sql, [params, callback])

 push the command into a queue made in context object and run it.
 The context param can be the request to use a connection (or transaction) per request.
 If there is no active connection in the context, a connection is created.

-### client.runSync(context, cn, sql, [params, callback])

-some as executeQuery except that a connection must be supplied. if is in transaction can be context.sqlTransaction)

 ### client.run(cn, sql, [params, callback])